 - 1. In principle, the Board of Examiners meets once a month. - 2.
 The Board of Examiners may delegate certain clearly defined duties. - 3.
 The Secretary to the Board of Examiners is charged with the day-to-day affairs of the Board of Examiners and can be mandated to make standard decisions on the basis of the R&G, the TER with its annexes and formulated policy. - 4.
-The members of the Board of Examiners decide jointly who of them shall deputise for the chairperson during his or her absence. - 5.
+The members of the Board of Examiners decide jointly who of them shall deputise for the chairperson in case of absence. - 5.
 The meetings are not public. - 6.
-In the event that a student submits an application or complaint to the Board of Examiners that involves an examiner who is a member of the Board of Examiners, the examiner concerned will have no involvement in the handling of the application or complaint and will temporarily absent himself or herself from the meeting. - 7.
+In the event that a student submits an application or complaint to the Board of Examiners that involves an examiner who is a member of the Board of Examiners, the examiner concerned will have no involvement in the handling of the application or complaint and will temporarily leave the meeting. - 7.
 Regarding the matters discussed at meetings, minutes will be drawn up. - 8.
-Every year, in accordance with article 7.12b, section 5 of the WHW, the Board of Examiners compiles a report on its activities in the previous academic year and sends this report to the Dean.
+Every year, in accordance with article 7.12b, section 5 of the WHW, the Board of Examiners compiles a report on its activities in the previous academic year and sends this report to the Dean. - The Board of Examiners can set up ad hoc or sub committees, including assessment committees as referred to in Article 23.